And now, the

 - 2% on transit and gas purchases, and

-With high earn rates, great insurance, and soon-to-have mobile device coverage, this Scotiabank card has a lot to like.
+With high earn rates, great insurance, and mobile device coverage, this Scotiabank card has a lot to like.
+And, you also get the first year free to see if this card works for you.

 What do you think of this addition to the RBC cards?